feny1/Software-Systems/req.md

 - Account locked due to multiple failed login attempts.
 - User account does not exist.

-### Use Case 2: Job Posting (Organization)
+### Use Case 2: Register a New Account
-**Actors:** Organization Owner
+**Actors:** Individual, Organization

 **Precondition:**
-- User is logged in as an Organization Owner.
+- The user does not already have an account.

 **Main Flow:**
-1. User navigates to the "Post a Job" section.
+1. User selects "Register."
-2. Enters job details such as title, description, qualifications, and salary.
+2. Enters required details (e.g., email, password, name).
-3. Submits the form.
+3. Submits the registration form.
-4. System saves the job posting and makes it visible to Individual users.
+4. System creates the account and confirms registration.

 **Alternate Flow:**
-- If validation fails (e.g., missing required fields), display error messages and allow corrections.
+- If registration fails due to missing or invalid inputs, display an error message.

 **Exceptions:**
+- Email is already associated with an existing account.

+### Use Case 3: Edit Profile
+**Actors:** Individual, Organization

+**Precondition:**
+- User is logged in.

+**Main Flow:**
+1. User navigates to the "Edit Profile" section.
+2. Updates fields such as name, email, or contact information.
+3. Submits the changes.
+4. System saves the updated profile information.

+**Exceptions:**
+- Validation errors on input fields (e.g., invalid email format).
-- Network failure during submission.
+- Network issues during submission.

-- Exceeding job posting limit for the account.
+### Use Case 4: Filter Jobs
+**Actors:** Individual User

+**Precondition:**
+- User is logged in as an Individual.

+**Main Flow:**
+1. User navigates to the "Filter Jobs" section.
+2. Selects filter criteria such as location, job type, and salary range.
+3. Clicks "Apply Filters."
+4. System displays a list of jobs matching the criteria.

+**Alternate Flow:**
+- If no jobs match the criteria, display a message indicating no results found.

+**Exceptions:**
+- Invalid filter inputs cause the system to display an error message.

-### Use Case 3: Apply for a Job (Individual)
+### Use Case 5: Apply for a Job
 **Actors:** Individual User

 **Precondition:**